-- Students will be full time if they take at least 9 hours per semester until the semester in which a load between 3 and 8 hours will reach an accumulated total equal to the minimum number of hours required by the program.
-Full time for that semester will be that load.
-Full time thereafter will be a minimum of 3 hours per semester.
-Course number does not matter.
+- These students will be full time if they take at least 9 hours per semester until the semester in which a course load of at least 3 credit hours will reach an accumulated total equal to the minimum number of hours required by their program.
+They will continue to be considered full time until they complete their thesis or dissertation, as long as they enroll for at least 3 credit hours.

 - Half Time

-- Students registered for COP 500 will be considered full time.
+- Co-op students registered for COP 500 will be considered full time.
 Students registered for only COP 501 will be considered half time.

 - 2. Summer Sessions

 - Graduate students are not required by the University to be registered during the summer.
-However, students who receive a stipend but who are not enrolled in the University during a period of five weeks or more, or who work 30 or more hours per week, are subject to Social Security tax withholding.
-Specifically, Social Security taxes will be withheld in June for RAs who are not registered in Summer Session I and in July for RAs who are not registered in Summer Session II; students who work more than 30 hours per week are not exempt regardless of registration status.
-The source of funds that pays the stipend must match the Social Security tax withheld from the student's paycheck during these months.
+However, students who receive a stipend but who are not enrolled in the University during a period of five weeks or more are subject to Social Security tax withholding.
+In particular, this means that Social Security taxes will be withheld from the paychecks of Graduate Research Assistants (RAs) who do not register in the summer.
+Specifically, Social Security taxes will be withheld in June for RAs who are not registered in Summer Session I and in July for RAs who are not registered in Summer Session II.
+The source of funds that pays the stipend must pay the same amount of Social Security tax as is withheld from the student's paycheck during these months.

-- Two special registration categories have been created for Research and Extension Assistants who would not otherwise take courses in the summer: XXX 696 (Summer Thesis Research) and XXX 896 (Summer Dissertation Research), where XXX represents the course prefix of a specific department or program.
-Each of these courses is for 1 hour of credit, with registration for 10 weeks, beginning the first day of Summer Session I. Social Security taxes will not be withheld from the June or July paychecks of RAs who register for either 696 or 896 and are working less than 30 hours per week.
+- Two special registration categories are available for Graduate Research Assistants who would not otherwise take courses in the summer: XYZ 696 (Summer Thesis Research) and XYZ 896 (Summer Dissertation Research), where XYZ represents the course prefix of a specific department or program.
+Each of these courses is for 1 hour of credit, with registration for 10 weeks, beginning the first day of Summer Session I. Social Security taxes will not be withheld from the June or July paychecks of RAs who register for either 696 or 896.
 Full time in the summer is a minimum of 1 hour.

-- Students who are not registered during the summer do not have access to financial aid during that period, nor do they have access to the Student Health Services unless they pay the student health fee for each of the two summer sessions.
+- Please note that student who are not registered during the summer do not have access to financial aid during that period, nor do they have access to the Student Health Service unless they pay the student health fee for each of the two summer sessions.